 What will the different tests involve?

-The occupational ability tests used for the ScottishPower Apprenticeship Scheme fall into three categories:
+The occupational ability tests used for the ScottishPower Apprenticeship Scheme fall into two categories:

 - Numerical tests: Measures simple reasoning skills with numbers, including understanding, reasoning and identifying shortcuts to reach solutions.